 If the meeting you are attending has a separate networking event, the chapter will reimburse you for this or send you with a check to pay.

 You will need to fill out a check request form.
 If you are getting reimbursed you will need to include your receipt.
-You are seeking pre-payment, include the confirmation of registration.
+If you are seeking pre-payment, include the confirmation of registration.
 The original receipt will then be attached to the Travel Expense Report.

 EXPENSES ALREADY PAID BY CHAPTER